HonsonCooky/programmer-type/README.md

 layouts.

-While there are numerous typing tests available online, I haven't found any that match the finesse of `Monkeytype.com` that are tailored for programming.
-Programming often uses special characters, numbers, etc, and most common layouts do not put these keys in easy reach.

-`ProgrammerType` is designed to be a similar typing test to `Monkeytype`, but with a focus on programming and keyboard-based navigation.
+While there are numerous typing tests available online, I haven't found any that match the finesse of `Monkeytype.com` that are tailored for programmers. `ProgrammerType` is designed to be a similar typing test to `Monkeytype`, but with a focus on programming and keyboard-based navigation.
 Instead of words and paragraphs, users will encounter random code snippets, navigation challenges, and command sequences.
 This allows developers to practice and refine their keyboard-centric development skills in a realistic and practical context.

-By integrating real-world programming scenarios and navigation tasks, `ProgrammerType` offers a unique and practical approach to typing tests.
+By integrating real-world programming scenarios and navigation tasks, `ProgrammerType` offers a unique approach to typing tests.
 Whether you’re a seasoned developer looking to optimize your workflow or a beginner aiming to build strong keyboard habits, `ProgrammerType` will help you achieve your goals.

-Join me in this journey to create a more efficient and enjoyable programming experience.
+Read more about the tool in the information segment of the website.